 In Prehistoric times the first bridges were made by spanning the small streams with the help of fallen trees or togs of wood.
-Afterward, suspension Type Bridge was constructed by twisted creepers tied to tree trunks on either side of a gorge.
+Afterward, a suspension Type Bridge was constructed by twisted creepers tied to tree trunks on either side of a gorge.

 Beginning with rope and chain footbridges, science has now developed intensively and extensively and it is one of the major achievements of the engineering genius of mankind.

-Importance of bridges:
+Importance of Bridge: